ruslanmv/ruslanmv.github.io/_posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django.md

 ---
-title: "How to create a CodeBot with Watsonx.ai in Django"
+title: "How to create a CodeBot with Watsonx in Django"
 excerpt: "How to Generate and Fix Programming code with WatsonX in Django "

 header: